mfactory-lab/omnisol/liquidator/Readme.md

 Where:

-- path/to/id.json is a path to oracle keypair file
+- path/to/id.json: a path to the Oracle keypair file
-- CLUSTER is a Solana cluster (could be full rpc url, WebSocket url, word - like 'testnet', or letter - like 't' )
+- CLUSTER: a Solana cluster.
+It can be a full RPC URL, a WebSocket URL, a word (e.g., "testnet"), or a letter (e.g., "t")
-- SLEEP_TIME is a delay that thread will wait between algorithm processing
+- SLEEP_TIME: the time that a thread will wait between algorithm-based processing iterations
-- UNSTAKE_IT_POOL - unstake.it pool address
+- UNSTAKE_IT_POOL: the address of the unstake.it pool
-- PROTOCOL_FEE - unstake.it protocol fee account address
+- PROTOCOL_FEE: the address of the unstake.it protocol fee account
-- DESTINATION_FEE - unstake.it destination fee address
+- DESTINATION_FEE: the address of the unstake.it destination fee account
-- RESERVE_STAKE - unstake.it reserve stake address
+- RESERVE_STAKE: the address of the unstake.it reserve stake
-- UNSTAKE_IT_PROGRAM - unstake.it contract address
+- UNSTAKE_IT_PROGRAM: the address of the unstake.it contract
-- FEE_ACCOUNT - unstake.it fee account address
+- FEE_ACCOUNT: the address of the unstake.it fee account